Advertiser Disclosure

 We may be compensated when you click on product links, such as credit cards, from one or more of our advertising partners.
 Terms apply to the offers below.
 See our Advertising Policy for more about our partners, how we make money, and our rating methodology.
 Opinions and recommendations are ours alone.

-That’s because American Airlines is rolling out an automatic system that causes a beep when people scan their pass at the gate if that pass is for a group that is not boarding yet.
+When people scan their boarding pass at the gate, passes for a group that has not been called yet sound a beep.
 Gate staff can then ask the passenger to step aside and let people in the appropriate group get on board.

 Here’s what you should know before your next flight.